Skip to content

 The actual data itself is primarily contained in the next two objects.
 The horizons object has three attributes — horizons.A, horizons.B, and horizons.C — typically representing the original two horizons of the black-hole binary and the common horizon that forms at merger.
 In matter simulations, one or more of these may be None.
 Otherwise, each of these three is a HorizonQuantities object, containing several timeseries relating to mass, spin, and position.

-Finally, the waveform encapsulates the modes of the waveform and the corresponding time information, along with relevant metadata like data type, spin weight, etc., and useful features like numpy-array-style slicing.
+Finally, the h waveform encapsulates the modes of the strain waveform and the corresponding time information, along with relevant metadata like data type, spin weight, etc., with useful features like numpy-array-style slicing.